ordina-jworks/ordina-jworks.github.io/_posts/2018-09-30-e2e-testing-ionic-protractor-appium-e2e-testing.md

 This will be our tsconfig for our e2e test scripts.

-It's also a good idea to write your configuration files in Typescript.
+It's also a good idea to write your configuration files in TypeScript.
 For our protractor configuration, we will use a different typescript configuration file.

 In your `/e2e` folder, create a file called `/e2e/protractor.tsconfig.json`